RajivKurian/Java-NIO-example/README.md

 -------

     git clone https://github.com/RajivKurian/Java-NIO-example.git
-    sbt run and start server first Server should start on port 9090. sbt run and start client.
+    sbt run and start server first.
+Server should start on port 9090. sbt run and start client.
 Client should connect to port 9090.

 Details